TaoSR-AGRL: Adaptive Guided Reinforcement Learning Framework for E-commerce Search Relevance: Methods

 \subsection{Adaptive Guided Replay}

 While Rule-aware Reward Shaping provides fine-grained feedback, reward sparsity remains a significant challenge, particularly for novel, long-tail queries involving composite rules.
-This issue is best illustrated by the asymmetry in e-commerce search rules: a \enquote{cashmere clothing} is rated 4-Excellent only if its cashmere content exceeds 50\%, whereas for \enquote{chiffon}, mere presence suffices.
+This issue is best illustrated by the asymmetry in e-commerce search rules.
+For instance, a \textit{cashmere clothing} item is rated \texttt{4-Excellent} only if its cashmere content exceeds 50\%, whereas for \textit{chiffon}, mere presence suffices.
 Such composite, asymmetric constraints demand multi-step, fine-grained reasoning, yet models refined via SFT or DPO typically exhibit contracted action spaces and limited exploration.
-As a result, when an LLM happens to output the correct final label without articulating the intermediate logic, it receives no credit for the critical sub-tasks.
-The resulting learning signal is sparse precisely where reasoning is most demanding, degrading credit assignment and hindering convergence on complex e-commerce rules.
+Consequently, when an LLM outputs the correct final label without articulating the intermediate logic, it receives no credit for critical sub-tasks.
+The resulting learning signal becomes sparse precisely where reasoning is most demanding, thereby degrading credit assignment and hindering convergence on complex e-commerce rules.

 To mitigate this issue, we propose an innovative mechanism called Adaptive Guided Replay (AGR).
 The core idea of this mechanism is to dynamically provide precise guidance during the training rollout phase, based on the model's immediate needs and specific weaknesses.
 This ensures that the model can learn efficiently from the most difficult and error-prone samples.